Building Capacity for Regenerative Culture

 Joyce Peters

-Always deeply connected to nature, to Spirit and to sound, Joyce is passionate about how communities can co-create regenerative ways of living together and thriving.
-She lived in Damanhur community and other co-housing settings, and been part of a team designing an ecovillage in France.
-Learned Connection 1st content with Deborah Benham and Root Cuthbertson (Regenerative Community Building, Designing for Peace, Pathways to Village Building), as well as Cultural Emergence with Looby Macnamara.
-Joyce has designed and led a training on regenerative culture (Roots for a Healthy Community) for a group of outdoor leaders.
-Trained in Transition Training and Gaia Education eco-social design, including Regenerative Cultures with Daniel Wahl, she is working toward my Masters degree in Design for Sustainability and Regeneration.
-An avid student of Nonviolent Communication, Authentic Relating, Collective Trauma (Thomas Hübl), rites of passage, and sacred ceremony, she is spiritual coach trained by the Mary Magdalene Mystery School, deeply committed to the spiritual ascension process, the awakening and embodiment of Unity Consciousness, and anchoring in eternal peace and presence.
-A psytrance-lover and divemaster, practices Reiki, breathwork, sound healing, and Trance Dance.
-Joyce is fully alive, creative, joyful, and curious what comes next!
+Always deeply connected to nature, to Spirit and to sound.
+She is passionate about how communities can co-create regenerative ways of living together and thriving.
+She lived a while in Damanhur community & several co-housing settings, and also lead off a co-creative team designing an ecovillage in France.
+She started learning about the 8 Shields model (Connection 1st) with Jon Young and Shore Charnoe in 2019, continued with Deborah Benham and Root Cuthbertson (Regenerative Community Building, Designing for Peace, Pathways to Village Building), as well as diving into Cultural Emergence with Looby Macnamara.
+She designed and led a live training (Community Roots) on regenerative culture & transformational leadership for an organisation holding Rites of Passage.
+Trained in Transition Training and Gaia Education ecovillage & social design, including Regenerative Cultures with Daniel Wahl, she is working toward her Masters degree in Design for Sustainability and Regeneration.
+An avid student of Nonviolent Communication, Authentic Relating, Collective Trauma (Thomas Hübl), rites of passage and sacred ceremony.
+A psytrance-lover and divemaster, she practices Reiki, breathwork, sound healing, and Trance Dance.
+She is fully alive, creative, joyful, and curious what comes next!

 A leader in the field of nature-based education for over 40 years, Jon is a mentor, wildlife tracker, peacemaker, author, public speaker, and storyteller.
 His seminal works on deep nature connection include What the Robin Knows: How Birds Reveal the Secrets of the Natural World (2013), and Coyote's Guide to Connecting to Nature (2007).
 A presenter at the Sustainable Wisdom Conference in 2016, Jon contributed a chapter on connection modeling to the anthology Indigenous Sustainable Wisdom: First-Nation Know-How for Global Flourishing (2019).
 As the creator of the 512 Map, Jon has established a best-practices process for nature connection mentoring and cultural revitalization (formerly called 8 Shields and the Art of Mentoring).
 A leader within an international network of practitioners cultivating effective connection mentoring programs in communities and organizations, he is dedicated to promoting nature-based cultural regeneration for the benefit of current and future generations.
 Jon's most recent project is located at the Living Connection 1st Village.